|

 the coastal plain next to the ocean near the village of Tanapag.
 Although

-the next day against increasingly desperate Japanese resistance.
-Late
+against increasingly desperate Japanese resistance.
+With

-reports of a planned Japanese night counterattack circulating, the 1st
+reports of a planned Japanese night counterattack, the 2ndd Battalion established a tight perimeter defense of foxholes

 well supported by infantry heavy weapons and artillery.

-as many as five or six thousand men, to gather about a mile in front
+as many as five or six thousand men - to gather about a mile in front

-addressed his men and issued the following order: "We will advance
+of the 2nd Battalion positions and issued the following order: "We will advance

 to attack the American forces and will all die an honorable death.
 Each

 man will kill ten Americans."
-Then Saito committed suicide along

-moon, but the Japanese approach was somewhat concealed by heavy brush
+The Japanese approach was somewhat concealed by heavy brush

-the tidal wave of the Japanese banzai attack burst out of the brush
+the tidal wave of the Japanese attack burst out of the brush.
+The Americans opened fire inflicting heavy

 inside the foxhole perimeter.

-Ben Salomon had set up his aid station in a small tent
+Salomon had set up his aid station in a small tent

 about fifty yards behind the forward foxholes and thirty yards from